apache/flink/docs/dev/table/common.md

 ### Convert a Table into a DataStream or DataSet

 A `Table` can be converted into a `DataStream` or `DataSet`.
-This allows to run custom DataStream or DataSet programs on the result of a Table API or SQL query.
+In this way, custom DataStream or DataSet programs can be run on the result of a Table API or SQL query.

 When converting a `Table` into a `DataStream` or `DataSet`, you need to specify the data type of the resulting `DataStream` or `DataSet`, i.e., the data type into which the rows of the `Table` are to be converted.
 Often the most convenient conversion type is `Row`.
 The following list gives an overview of the features of the different options: